araujo-gabriela/araujo-gabriela.github.io/research.md

 ### Work in Progress

-#### What are the effects of excess reserves on the transmission of monetary policy
+#### The effects of excess reserves on the transmission of monetary policy
 Draft available upon request.

 #### Endogenous Bank Risks and the Lending Channel of Monetary Policy